Architecture of Russia: Post-war

-Post-Soviet and present day
+Post-Soviet and present-day

 As the Soviet Union fell apart, many of its projects were put on hold and some cancelled altogether.
 However, for the first time there was no longer any control over what theme a building should have or how high it should be.
 As a result, with generally improving financial conditions architecture grew at a high rate.
-For the first time modern methods of skyscraper construction were implemented, this resulted in an ambitious Moscow International Business Center.
+For the first time modern methods of skyscraper construction were implemented, this resulted in the ambitious Moscow International Business Center.
 In other cases, architects returned to successful designs of Stalinist architecture, which resulted in buildings like the Triumph Palace in Moscow.
 New Classical Architecture is also appearing more consistently throughout modern Russia, with a large complex being proposed for Saint Petersburg.